 Cases of progressive multifocal leukoencephalopathy (PML), sometimes fatal have been reported in patients treated with immunosuppressants, including Rapamune.
 PML commonly presents with hemiparesis, apathy, confusion, cognitive deficiencies and ataxia.
 Risk factors for PML include treatment with immunosuppressant therapies and impairment of immune function.
 In immunosuppressed patients, physicians should consider PML in the differential diagnosis in patients reporting neurological symptoms and consultation with a neurologist should be considered as clinically indicated.
 Consideration should be given to reducing the amount of immunosuppression in patients who develop PML.
 In transplant patients, physicians should also consider the risk that reduced immunosuppression represents to the graft.

-Cases of interstitial lung disease (including pneumonitis, bronchiolitis obliterans organizing pneumonia [BOOP], and pulmonary fibrosis), some fatal, with no identified infectious etiology have occurred in patients receiving immunosuppressive regimens including Rapamune.
-In some cases, the interstitial lung disease has resolved upon discontinuation or dose reduction of Rapamune.
+Cases of interstitial lung disease [ILD] (including pneumonitis, bronchiolitis obliterans organizing pneumonia [BOOP], and pulmonary fibrosis), some fatal, with no identified infectious etiology have occurred in patients receiving immunosuppressive regimens including Rapamune.
+In some cases, the ILD was reported with pulmonary hypertension (including pulmonary arterial hypertension [PAH]) as a secondary event.
+In some cases, the ILD has resolved upon discontinuation or dose reduction of Rapamune.
 The risk may be increased as the trough sirolimus concentration increases [see ADVERSE REACTIONS].

 De Novo Use Without Cyclosporine